joshfinley/joshfinley.github.io/content/posts/2025-04-09-ghidra-program-diffing.md

 - Identify the function offset and section base address for the targets in both programs.
 - Open the Memory Map (`View -> Memory Map`) and re-base the block/section of the comparison target to match the target function based on the offset.

-A simplistic example is to just re-base the section whose function is at a higher offset to `0x0` and re-base the target at the difference in the offsets.
+A simplistic example is to just re-base the section to `0x0` (whose function is at a higher offset) and re-base the target at the difference in the offsets.
 Then the Program Differences tool can be used like normal.

 {{< figure src="/ghidra-program-differences-rebase.png" alt="Example Rebase for Program Differences" >}}